tanrax/org-social/README.md

 ## Community

-Join the community to discuss Org-Social development and share your feeds:
+Join the community to discuss Org-social development and share your feeds:

 - IRC: #org-social on irc.libera.chat
 - Matrix: #org-social:matrix.org